+In 1993, he took over an established prosthodontic practice from Dr. David Wands, in Olympia where he practices today.
 Dr. Lawton has earned many awards and honors.
 He was Valedictorian of his dental class at Tufts, and received the Restorative Dentistry Award, the American Academy of Radiology Award, plus election to Omicron Kappa Upsilon, the national dental honor society.
-He received the award for Outstanding Achievement in Dental Research at the Dwight D. Eisenhower Army Medical Center and a number of military decorations.
+He received the award for Outstanding Achievement in Dental Research at the Dwight D. Eisenhower Army Medical Center and numerous military decorations.

 Dr. Lawton is a Diplomate of the American Board of Prosthodontics, and a Fellow of the American College of Prosthodontists.
-Some of his memberships include: the American Dental Association, the Pierre Fauchard Academy, the Academy of Osseointegration, the Pacific Coast Society of Prosthodontists, the Washington State Society of Prosthodontists, and the American Academy of Dental Sleep Medicine.
+Some of his memberships include: the American Dental Association, the Academy of Osseointegration, the Pacific Coast Society for Prosthodontics, the Washington State Society of Prosthodontists, and the American Prosthodontic Society.
 He is a past president of the Thurston-Mason County Dental Society and the Washington State Society of Prosthodontists.
 He served as president of the Pacific Coast Society for Prosthodontics, one of the oldest prosthodontic societies in existence.
-Dr. Lawton presided over their 82nd Annual Meeting in Coeur d’Alene, Idaho.
+Dr. Lawton presided over their 82nd Annual Meeting in Coeur d’Alene, Idaho in June of 2017.